samirsahoo007/bigdata/hadoop/README.md

 Note that you need to expose local ports e.g., by -p 8088:8088 -p 50070:50070 -p 19888:19888 on running docker image.

+## Build Hivemall (optional)

+In the container, Hivemall resource is stored in $HIVEMALL_PATH.
+You can build Hivemall package by cd $HIVEMALL_PATH && ./bin/build.sh.

 ## What is a sequence file